-Agonal breathing is the medical term used to describe struggling to breathe or gasping.
-It is often a symptom of a severe medical emergency, such as stroke or cardiac arrest.
+Agonal breathing is the medical term for gasping for breath.
+It is usually a symptom of a severe medical emergency, such as stroke or cardiac arrest.
+Agonal breathing can be brief or it may last for several hours.

 The gasping associated with agonal breathing is not true breathing, but rather a brainstem reflex.
 Agonal breathing often occurs because the heart is no longer circulating oxygen-rich blood.
 In other cases, it may be due to the lungs not bringing in enough oxygen.